denzildoyle/dwaynecrooks.com/content/blog/posts/2016/07/06/installing-python-from-source-on-ubuntu.md

 ---
-title: Installing Python from source on Ubuntu 14.04 LTS
+title: Installing Python from source on Ubuntu
 created_at: 2016-07-06T09:32:06Z
 published_at: 2016-07-06T11:02:06Z
 ---

 For whatever reason you may want to use a different version of Python than what came with your Ubuntu distro.
 However, completely replacing the system version is not recommended.
-I will show you how to install Python 2.7.x and 3.5.x for the local user.
+I will show you how to install Python 2.7.x and 3.5.x for the local user on Ubuntu 14.04 LTS.

 ## Installing Python 2.7.x and/or 3.5.x